 23 DecMoses Home son of Sgt James Home and Margaret, born on 26 November.

-1822 The 1st/18th had its HQ at Cospicua (Bormla), with a detachment of 52 men at Gozo.
+1822 The average strength of the 1st/18th was 642 men.
+It had its HQ at Cospicua (Bormla), with a detachment of 52 men at Gozo.
 The regimental hospital was at Fort Ricasoli.

 The following were baptised in 1822: